sean-a-kuhn/MorseCoder/README.md

 Code has basic functionality for decoding.

-Still need to generate algorithm for functions to encode user input to Morse.
+goals:

-Should also fix function buildTree() to not include tree as parameter, but only to return tree
+-generate algorithms for encoding to Morse-> functions morseEncode() and encodeInput() -figure out a way to build morse tree--function buildTree()--without passing in tree as argument -continue to improve function decodeInput() handling of spaces and slashes